Kotlin/kotlinx.coroutines/integration-testing/README.md

   `-PdryRun` affects `npmPublish` so that it only provides a packed publication and does not in fact attempt to send the build for publication.
 * `MavenPublicationValidator` depends on the published artifacts and tests artifacts binary content and absence of atomicfu in the classpath
+* `DebugAgentTest` checks that the coroutine debugger can be run as a Java agent.

 All the available tests can be run with `integration-testing:test`.